 But then I have mornings like today.
 I always wake up earlier than anyone else, curl up on the couch with coffee and my phone, and have some quiet time to myself.
 I check my emails, see what’s happening on Facebook, maybe play games for a while.
 It’s my way of gently easing myself into the day before the the rest of the world wakes up.

 This morning I was playing a few Words With Friends moves when George came padding into the room.
 He flopped down on the couch beside me and draped his lanky arms around my neck for hug as he rested his head on my shoulder.
 We sat like that for a few minutes, just the two of us in our own little universe, and then he lay down on one end of the couch, appropriating the blanket that I had been using.

 I looked over at my boy, at his hair that was all mussed-up and his face that was puffy from sleep, and he gave me a gentle smile.
 In that moment, he looked young and vulnerable.

 And I realised that no matter how old and big he gets, he will always be my baby.

 This is an original post by Kirsten Doyle.
-Photo credit: marksmotos.
-This picture has a creative commons attribution license.
+Photo credit to the author.